0x2bc/council/Council_Term_36_Plan[0x2bc-0.008].md

 | Membership | 0 | 0 | 0 | 0 |
 | Marketing | 2,955 | 10,240 | 11,518 | 1,677 |
 | Total | 5,621 | 34,320 | 38,026 | 1,915 |

+### Comment on CWG and BWG refill

+The budget caps the CWG refill at 450,000 JOY and the BWG refill at 1,520,000 JOY.
+However, we plan to make **a smaller initial refill**, which should be sufficient, for the following reasons.

+Please note the following points:

+- **BWG Budget Adjustment**: The RWA task for BWG will not be carried out this term, reducing the "Dev salaries" budget from 375,000 JOY to approximately 150,000 JOY.
+Therefore, the BWG budget will be adjusted as follows: **1,520,000 JOY - (375,000 JOY - 150,000 JOY) = 1,295,000 JOY.** A higher allocation may be considered if the Arbitrage Bot task requires more time than anticipated.
+- **CWG Budget Adjustment**: The CWG lead will have limited availability this term and will receive their salary in fully liquid form, with a 0.6 coefficient.
+It’s recommended to allocate 150,000 JOY tokens for the lead's salary.
+The CWG budget will be adjusted as follows: **450,000 JOY - (225,000 JOY - 150,000 JOY) = 370,000 JOY.** If additional work hours are reported, a separate refill may be made.